Rural Municipality of Headingley

 Headingley (sometimes spelled Headingly) is a rural municipality in Manitoba, Canada.
 It is located directly west of Winnipeg and had a population of 3,579 people as of the 2016 census.

 The Trans-Canada Highway and the Assiniboine River run through the municipality.
 The unincorporated community of Headingley is situated within the municipality along Manitoba Provincial Road 334 near the Trans-Canada Highway.

 The municipality takes its name from the suburb of Headingley in the city of Leeds in West Yorkshire, England.

 History

-The first permanent European residents of the present-day Headingley area are figured to have been Oliver Gowler (1814-1865) and his wife, Mary (Nee Lady Neville Braybrooke) (1816-1878), who came to Canada together in the fall of 1836, hired by the Hudson ’s Bay Company to work on their experimental farm at Red River.
+The first permanent European residents of the present-day Headingley area are figured to have been Oliver Gowler (1814–1865) and his wife, Mary (Nee Lady Neville Braybrooke) (1816–1878), who came to Canada together in the fall of 1836, hired by the Hudson ’s Bay Company to work on their experimental farm at Red River.

-First owning a farm in Fort Garry in 1846, the Gowlers fled westward after the 1852 Red River flood, whereupon they begun the first farm on Headingley soil.
+First owning a farm in Fort Garry in 1846, the Gowlers fled westward after the 1852 Red River flood, whereupon they began the first farm on Headingley soil.
 There, Oliver Gowler eventually became one of the most successful early farmers in what would become western Canada.
 James Cunningham, a member of Manitoba’s first Legislature (1870), also arrived in the area in 1853 following the 1852 flood.